Chris-AS1/restaurant-management-proj/backend/README.md

 ## Environment files
 Templates of the env files have been provided, they should be filled out so that the program can utilize its variables.
-Following files should be changed: `.env.sample, /src/environment.ts.sample, /src/environment.prod.ts.sample`
+Following files should be changed: `.env.sample, /src/environment.ts.sample, /src/environment.prod.ts.sample, /src/environment.dev.ts.sample`

+`/src/environment.ts.sample` should just be renamed, no changes are needed.
 `environment.prod.ts` will be automatically used with Docker builds, or when `NODE_ENV=production`.
-Otherwise `environment.dev.ts` will be used instead.
+Otherwise `environment.dev.ts` will be used instead